 Learn in shutter priority mode

 Using your camera’s shutter priority mode (“TV” on Canon, “S” on Nikon) is a great way to gain an understanding of the effect different shutter speeds can have on your images.
 Shutter priority mode allows you to select the shutter speed you want while the camera figures out the ISO and aperture for a proper exposure.
 Spend some time playing with the shutter priority mode to see what happens to your images when you speed up or slow down the shutter speed.

 Use neutral density filters for longer exposures

-If you want to use a long exposure to show motion but find that, even at the lowest ISO and narrowest aperture, your image is still too bright, you may want to try a neutral density (ND) filter.
-ND filters are simply pieces of glass that fit on the front of your lens to cut down on incoming light.
+Want to use a long exposure but your image is too bright?
+Even at the lowest ISO and narrowest aperture?
+You may want to try a neutral density (ND) filter.
+ND filters are simply pieces of glass that fit on the front of your lens.
+They cut down on incoming light.
 ND filters allow you to take those long exposures that blur waterfalls and smooth out ocean waves.
-They are also useful if you want to take a longer exposure on a bright day to show movement in the clouds.
+They are useful if you want to take a long exposure on a bright day to show movement in clouds.

 Shutter Speed Chart (time in seconds)

 Learning to select the proper shutter speed may seem like a daunting task.
 Once you understand how shutter speeds impact images, it is a powerful tool.
 Get out of your camera’s automatic modes and experience more creative control.

 - Used Gear Black Friday Sale – Closed 11/28 & 11/29 - November 27, 2019